hallie-marshall/ecommerce-promotional-abtesting/README.md

 CommunicationChannel, UrgencyMessage, and DiscountType

 - The probability that Flat discounts work better than Percentage discounts for Non-Top20 customers to convert with Non-Top5 products is 93.5%.
-This confirms that Flat discounts should be prioritized for Non-Top20 customers.
+This confirms that **Flat discounts should be prioritized for Non-Top20 customers.**
--	The combination of No Urgency with a Flat discount sent via Email is consistently the highest conversion rate and significantly high for probabilities.
+- The combination of **No Urgency with a Flat discount sent via Email is consistently the highest conversion rate** and significantly high for probabilities.
--	The probability that Urgency Messaging performs better than No Urgency is 49.1%, meaning there is no significance.
-Urgency Messaging is, however, more significant for probability when it is included in SMS message and a Flat discount.
+-	The probability that Urgency Messaging performs better than No Urgency is 49.1%, meaning there is no significance. **Urgency Messaging is, however, more significant for probability when it is included in SMS message and a Flat discount**.
--	For Top20 customers purchasing non-Top5 products, Percentage discounts have significant probability of conversion compared to Flat discounts.
+-	For **Top20 customers purchasing non-Top5 products, Percentage discounts have significant probability of conversion** compared to Flat discounts.
 These customers also prefer No Urgency.
-Whereas, Non-Top20 customers prefer Flat discounts and Urgency messaging for non-Top5 products.
+Whereas, **Non-Top20 customers prefer Flat discounts and Urgency messaging for non-Top5 products.**
--	Top20 customers purchasing Top5 products react more favorably to Percentage discounts and No Urgency, while Non-Top20 customers have a higher probability of converting when presented Flat discounts with No Urgency.
+-	**Top20 customers purchasing Top5 products react more favorably to Percentage discounts and No Urgency,** while Non-Top20 customers have a higher probability of converting when presented Flat discounts with No Urgency.

 ## Recommendations